yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/educationresource.md

 ---
 title: "educationResource resource type"
-description: "A base class for all resource objects in the system." ms.localizationpriority: medium
+description: "A superclass for all resource objects in the system."
+localization_priority: Normal
 author: "mmast-msft"
 ms.prod: "education"
 doc_type: resourcePageType